- Publish to the GitLab package registry

 - Ensure your JDK trusts the GitLab server’s SSL certificate.

-- If using a self-signed certificate, add it to your JDK’s truststore.
+- If using a self-signed certificate, add it to the truststore of your JDK.

 - As a last resort, you can disable SSL verification in Maven settings.
 Not recommended for production.